UK Medical School Rankings for 2025 are now out, so which are the best medical schools in the UK?

 - Ulster University

-Compared to last year’s results, we can see the most dramatic change was for the University of Exeter, which fell nine spots from 23rd to 32nd.
-The biggest improvement was for Queen’s University Belfast, which rose 8 spots from 21st to 13th.
+Compared to last year’s results, we can see the most dramatic change was for Swansea University, which fell twelve spots from 4th to 18th.
+The biggest improvement was for Hull York Medical School, which rose ten spots from 15th to 5th.
+Anglia Ruskin University did not appear on 2024’s list but was ranked joint 30th in 2025.

 Access "The Big Book Of Oxbridge Applications" For FREE